How To Reclaim Yourself After An Abusive Relationship: 10 Steps To Empowerment

 Step 2: Reconnect With Your Body and Breath

 Abuse often forces us to disconnect from our bodies as a way to cope.
-Now, healing asks you to return gently.
+When you enter the healing process, it will allow you to reclaim yourself after abuse.

 You don’t need to meditate for hours.
 Just breathe.
 Stretch.
 Notice your heartbeat.
 Walk slowly and feel your feet on the earth.

-This is how you begin to reclaim yourself after an abusive relationship, with small, safe moments of presence, and this can help with rebuilding self-esteem after abuse
+This is how you begin healing after emotional abuse, with small, safe moments of presence, and this can help with rebuilding self-esteem after abuse.

 Step 3: Create One Safe Daily Ritual